 Dorset Waste Partnership - councils working together

-The Dorset Waste Partnership (DWP) provides waste and cleansing services for seven Dorset councils.
+The Dorset Waste Partnership provides waste services for seven Dorset councils.

 What is the Dorset Waste Partnership?